-Eight weeks worth of episodes have seen the aftershock of a moment where a man slapped a child who was not his own at a barbeque.
+Eight episodes have seen the aftershock of a moment where a man slapped a child who was not his own at a barbeque.
 The final episode ends with a character that was seemingly on the periphery becoming forged to the people and the events of The Slap.

 The most innocent character out of the principal eight is Richie (Blake Davis).
 However, the events that occur post the Hugo slap see Richie’s youthful innocence slowly disintegrate.
 In Anouk’s episode, Richie is literally bouncing off the walls when he and Connie (Sophie Lowe) go to Rhys’ gig.
 By the time we reach his own episode, Richie is very subdued.
 The revelations of Connie’s “encounter” with Hector (Jonathan LaPaglia) have constantly pervaded his mind.

 Naturally, all of the drama comes to an explosion and all is revealed at the veterinary clinic.
 What the truth actually becomes much more of a complicated issue and sees a devastating set of events that follow.
 Shattered from Connie’s betrayal, Richie swallows some pills.
 As his mum Tracey (Jane Allsop) drives him to the emergency room, she profusely apologises for her attack at Richie back at the veterinary clinic and recounts the few brief occasions that she regretfully hit her child.
 This seems to work as one view of corporal punishment; a highly contentious issue in the mini-series.

 After the tumultuous life-changing events occur, we see a glimmer of hope return to Richie’s former pre-slap innocence.
 A kiss from Connie revives Richie, and the bouncy energy returns when they are at the music festival; a representation of youth.